Meganwu/AutoOSS_nanonis/README.md

 ## scan_module

-It enables scanning along designed plan for a long time, and recognizes target molecules and zooms in to scan target molecules.
+It enables long-duration scanning along a predefined path and automatically detects target molecules, then zooms in to scan them in detail.

 ## dissociate_module